 - floor can become flooded.

 - the boiler mounting area is not level.

 - high profile condensate pump is used.
-(Foundation thickness will depend on height of condensate pump inlet.)
-Refer to separate Weil-McLain supplement for details.
+Provide a foundation high enough that the GV condensate connection is at least as high as the condensate pump inlet connection.

 The minimum foundation size is 16" wide by: